-If you use Move up or Move down to change the artboard orders, the orders in the Artboards panel will show different (Now it shows Artboard 2, Artboard 1, Artboard 4, Artboard 3), but if you look at the document, it still shows the images in the same order.
+If you use Move up or Move down to change the artboard orders, the orders in the Artboards panel will show differently (Now it shows Artboard 2, Artboard 1, Artboard 4, and Artboard 3), but if you look at the document, it still shows the images in the same order.

-When you save the save as pdf, you can see the order based on the Artboard orders.
+When you save the .ai file as a pdf, you can see the order based on the Artboard orders.

 Some of you might get a bit lost there between the artboard order and name because of the numbers, so it’s highly recommended that you name your artboards to avoid confusion.

 If you want to change the layout of the artboards on your work interface, you can arrange them from the Rearrange All Artboards option.